mattbdean/JRAW/ENDPOINTS.md

 modmail
 -------

-0.00% completion (0 complete, 16 incomplete)
+0.00% completion (0 implemented, 16 planned, and 0 not planned)

 |  Method  | Endpoint                                                                                                                                             | Implementation |
 |:--------:| ---------------------------------------------------------------------------------------------------------------------------------------------------- | -------------- |